pdehaan/npmshrink/README.md

 ## Changelog

 * 2.0 - Now runs an expression to convert http:// to https:// in lock files.
+MPL-2.0 license.
 * 1.0 - init release

 ## License